Posted By KinderLab Robotics On August 10, 2017

 Posted By KinderLab Robotics On July 31, 2017

 Great article about KIBO in the New York Times today, exploring Dr. Marina Bers’ work into the importance of social-emotional learning in early tech experiences.
 KIBO’s screen-free design emphasizes group work, creativity, and collaboration. …“We don’t want all these young kids sitting in front of a computer,” said Marina Umaschi Bers, a professor of computer Read More

 Posted By KinderLab Robotics On July 27, 2017

 “Kids as young as 4 can build (and decorate) their own robots with Kibo.
 Once it’s built, they can create a sequence of instructions with Kibo blocks, use the robot body to scan the program, and push a button to make the robot come to life.”
 Read the whole article at http://www.workingmother.com/stem-toys-teach-kids-to-code.

 Posted By KinderLab Robotics On July 17, 2017

-In a recent morning at Sparkletots preschool in Singapore, Natalie, Bryan and Mikayle, all four years old, knelt on the floor around a machine called Kibo and “programmed” it with a set of instructions printed on wooden blocks.
+Excerpt: In a recent morning at Sparkletots preschool in Singapore, Natalie, Bryan and Mikayle, all four years old, knelt on the floor around a machine called Kibo and “programmed” it with a set of instructions printed on wooden blocks.
 Each of the blocks was printed with a command — “forward”, “backward”, “shake” — written in English and Read More